-Convincing management to invest in new HR and payroll software doesn’t have to be an onerous process.
+Convincing management to invest in new HR and payroll software doesn’t have to be an uphill struggle.
 Get your proposal right, and the need will be clear.

 Once you’ve decided that it’s time for an HR and payroll system upgrade, your next job is to convince your business directors to invest in what they might see as a complex and potentially risky initiative.